 Convinced that the words 'dash', 'pinch', 'smidgen' and 'nip' all pre-dated 'tea-spoon' I consulted the Oxford English Dictionary.
 And they do.
 Tea drinking became fashionable during the 1600s when tea was pricey stuff and was measured using small 'tea-spoons' equivalent in size to an apothecaries' dram.
 Yet pinch denoted the much smaller, 'amount taken up between finger and thumb', at least a century earlier, and Shakespeare wrote about dashes and doses of this and that.
 So who decided that a pinch was half a dash, a smidgen half a pinch, and a nip half a smidgen?
 I'm guessing either Fannie Farmer or an early measuring spoon manufacturer, but does anyone know different?

 Back in the kitchen the thread and dye liquor have been united.
 I'll let you know how I get on!
 And meanwhile ... know any dialect names for dandelions?
 They were 'piss-a-beds' in Somerset where I grew up, or 'one o'clocks'.

 * Dandelion roots are reputed to yield a magenta dye, but I've yet to hear of a dyer who has achieved anything more exciting than a mucky fawn.

 Follow the links below to subscribe to free updates via ...

-You can also now join us on Ravelry!
+And you can also now join us on Facebook or Ravelry